14 Common Problems with Outdated Websites

 14. Outdated Website Content

-If you have not updated your website for a long time, there is a very high chance that your content is outdated.
-If your website ties into your business goals, then you should ensure content is fresh and relevant.
+If you have not updated your website for a long time, there is a high chance that your content is outdated.
+If your website ties into your business goals, you should ensure fresh and relevant content.

 And if you desire organic traffic from search engines, don’t forget to craft content with keyword research to boost SEO results.